-“Hey Google, call Santa.”
-If you have a Google Assistant, that’s all your kid has to say phone, Mr. Claus, this Christmas.
-The new feature, added by Google on Thursday, lets you talk to Santa, along with a quirky elf named Gumdrop, while you listen to holiday tunes.
+If you have a Google Assistant and a kid who still believes, all they have to day is say “Hey Google, call Santa” to have a “conversation” with Mr. Claus this Christmas.
+The feature, added by Google last year, lets kids talk to Santa and a quirky elf named Gumdrop while you listen to holiday tunes.

-The feature is enabled on all Smart Speakers and Smart Displays, as long as your kids are set up as users and voice matched to the Google Assistant.
-In addition to being able to call Santa Claus, your kids can also view the lyrics to popular Christmas songs or have the Google Assistant read them a holiday-themed story, like the popular “Mickey’s Christmas Carol.”
+The feature is enabled on all Smart Speakers and Smart Displays, as long as your kids are set up as voice-matched users of the devices in your home.
+In addition to being able to call Santa Claus, they can also view the lyrics to popular Christmas songs or have the Google Assistant read them a holiday-themed story, like the popular “Mickey’s Christmas Carol.”

 It’s just the latest in a long list of Santa-related technology that’s bringing Mr. Claus into the 21st century.
 Amazon’s smart speaker, Alexa, for instance, has a North Pole-phoning feature similar to that of Google’s that’s activated by saying, “Alexa, call Santa.”

 For a more visual experience, check out the trackers that let kids follow his journey around the world on Christmas Eve.